 To reuse a device after it is removed from the stack, either as a standalone device or as part of a different stack, use the debug factory-reset command in conjunction with a TippingPoint technical support representative to restore the device to its original settings.
-Learn more.
+Learn more on page 62.